xtdb/xtdb/docs/example/graphql_webservice/README.md

 ## GraphQL Webservice

-A prototype to show an end-to-end Crux deployment.
-Aims:
+An example webservice showing an end-to-end Crux deployment, with the following properties:

 * deployed using Docker, using a Confluent on-prem Kafka broker (also in Docker)
 * a GraphQL API over a sample dataset stored in Crux
 * a GraphIQL UI to introspect the schema and run queries

+## Starting the service
-### Development
+### Using the REPL

 1. Starting a REPL